mkefclio/FactoryDesignPattern/README.md

 The purpose of this project is to provide a clear explanation of the Factory Design Pattern, making it accessible to developers at all levels.

-I have also explained this pattern in more detail in my LinkedIn article: [Let's play with: Factory Design Pattern](https://www.linkedin.com/pulse/lets-play-design-patterns-manos-kefalas-a4zif/).
+I have also explained this pattern in more detail in my LinkedIn article: [Let's Play With: Design Patterns - Factory Design Pattern](https://www.linkedin.com/pulse/lets-play-design-patterns-manos-kefalas-a4zif/).

-This project was created by Manos Kefalas to help developers learn and apply the Factory Design Pattern effectively.
+This project was created by **Manos Kefalas** to help developers learn and apply the Factory Design Pattern effectively.

 ## How It Works
 The project is divided into the following components: